Gas Turbine Parts Life Extension Clinic

-Formerly PW Powers Systems’ IGT division, the MD&A San Antonio Service Center experts have years of experience evaluating the life-limiting factors for gas turbine vanes or blades.
+MD&A San Antonio Service Center experts have years of experience evaluating the life-limiting factors for gas turbine vanes or blades.
 Such factors include cracks, corrosion, wall thickness, and material condition.
 Cracks are often located at the platform or shroud.
 Smaller percentages occur at the blade tip, the blade airfoil, or the root.

 Platform degradation can be reduced in many ways: by operating in baseload only (even though dispatch conditions may prevent that from being a practical solution), by pursuing a robust platform weld repair program, by undertaking TBC coating systems, and by making platform improvements.